 Tesla Model Y Ultimate Buyers Guide

 A word of caution about YouTube reviews.
 Tesla make the Model Y in 4 factories now, and there are some notable differences between each, so when watching any review you need to be mindful of the differences.
-Cars have been built in Texas using 4680 battery cells wshereas other factories are using the previous generation batteries.
-There are also differenceds in equipment, generally small items but can include the differences between Autopilot HW3 and HW4, and some country specific difference, such as 2024 cars built for China seem to have an interior make over which is not present in other Fremont built cars for export.
+Cars have been built in Texas using 4680 battery cells whereas other factories are using the previous generation batteries.
+There are also differences in equipment, thingsthat either differ by factory or have changed over time.
+These are generally small things but can include the differences between Autopilot hardware versions, ultrasonic sensors, and the processor in the Media Control Unit.
+There are also some country specific difference, such as 2024 cars built in China for China seem to have an interior make over which cars built for export.

 This all goes to show the Model Y, which is now Teslas biggest selling model, has many variatiables, a subset of which you can have depending where you live.
 Each unique model has a reference number and we cover all the codes we are aware of later in this document, and this code can be realtively easily found for your car.